hertzmann/hertzmann.github.io/_posts/2021-05-13-why-does-line-drawing-work.md

 # Why Does Line Drawing Work?
 A Realism Hypothesis

-This page summarizes my new hypothesis about why line drawings work, published in these papers:
+This page summarizes my new hypothesis about why line drawings work.
 These ideas were first described in the following paper:

 * **A. Hertzmann.
 Why Do Line Drawings Work?
 A Realism Hypothesis. _Perception_.
 2020.
 49(4):439-451.** [Official paper link](https://journals.sagepub.com/doi/abs/10.1177/0301006620908207?journalCode=peca), [arXiv preprint](https://arxiv.org/abs/2002.06260)